FarronF/limerick-council-meetings/meetings/2023/11/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 19th October 2023.md

 determine the most appropriate solution and an application will be made to the Limerick

-Active Travel office/NTA to fund improvement works under annual Active Travel allocations.---
+Active Travel office/NTA to fund improvement works under annual Active Travel allocations.
+---
 9. Notice of Motion submitted by Councillor Teefy

 I will move at the next Municipal District meeting that remedial/safety works be carried out